chesslablab/chess-data/docs/seed-the-tables.md

 ✓ 4142 games out of a total of 4144 are OK.
 ```

-Seed the `games` table with your own set of files in the `data/games` folder:
+The `games` table can also be seeded with your own set of PGN files in the `data/games` folder:

 ```text
 docker exec -itu 1000:1000 chess_data_php php cli/seed/games.php data/games
 ```

 Please note that all files in the `data` folder are gitignored except those contained in `data/example`.

-Also, the chess games won't be loaded into the database if containing PGN tags other than the ones supported by the tables created in the [cli/db-create.php](https://github.com/chesslablab/chess-data/blob/main/cli/db-create.php) script.
+The chess games won't be loaded into the database if containing PGN tags other than the ones supported by the tables created in the [cli/db-create.php](https://github.com/chesslablab/chess-data/blob/main/cli/db-create.php) script.
 If that is the case you may want to remove the unsupported tags as shown in the example below.

 ```text
 find . -name '*.pgn' -print0 | xargs -0 sed -i "/\[PlyCount .*\]/d"
 ```

-In addition to the `games` table, there are also tables for chess `openings` and `users`.

-Seed the `openings` table:
+## `openings`

+This table is seeded with the CSV files contained in the `data/openings` folder.

 ```text
 docker exec -itu 1000:1000 chess_data_php php cli/seed/openings.php data/openings
 ```

+## `users`

-Seed the `users` table with fake random generated usernames:
+This is how to seed the `users` table with fake random generated usernames:

 ```text
 docker exec -itu 1000:1000 chess_data_php php cli/seed/users.php 5000